 What is SONAR, rules of use and judgement criteria

-Purpose for the tool
+Purpose of the tool

 As the quality of our products is one of the key objectives of SONY we want to properly understand why products are being repaired.
 In order to do this, we analyze our repair data in detail.
-In certain cases however we may require more detail then what we are receiving today.
+In certain cases however we may require more detail than what we are receiving today.

-Based on this repair analysis more detailed questions / pictures / system logs etc may need to be asked to the technician at the time of the repair.
+Based on this repair analysis more detailed questions / pictures / system logs etc may need to be asked from the technician at the time of the repair.

 To achieve this SONAR is integrated in our communication system between the (R)ASC and SONY.
 This allows SONAR to trigger report requests at the start of each repair based on a set of configuration parameters.